Cynigo/xkcd-viewer/README.md

 # xkcd viewer

 This is the result of a boring afternoon.
+[Live demo](https://kraus.rocks/xkcd-viewer/) (Yes, I know it's a bit slow 👀)

 ## How to use